Mythologia

 Mythologiae libri decem, Venise, Segno della Fontana, 1567

-This original edition of Mythologiae libri decem, dedicated to the French King Charles IX, was first issued in Venice with the printer Comin da Trino, signed with the fountain logo, in 1567 rather than in 1551, as had been believed at one time, which made Conti's the last of 16th century mythographies.
+This original edition of Mythologiae libri decem, dedicated to the French King Charles IX, was first issued in Venice with the printer Comin da Trino, signed with the fountain mark, in 1567 rather than in 1551, as had been believed at one time, which makes Conti's the last of the Renaissance mythographies.
 The text was reissued by Comin da Trino as early as 1568.
 The following edition, ...
 Lire la suite ⇾

 Mythologiae libri decem, Francfort, André Wechel, 1581